 - The Samsung Galaxy S7 Nougat update is rolling out to select users in Korea, China and the United Kingdom, the same regions where Samsung released its Nougat beta.

-- The Galaxy S7 Nougat release could hit North America in early February.
+- The Galaxy S7 Nougat release could stretch into Q2 for some regions.

 Galaxy smartphone carriers are also starting to chime in with their own information about the Galaxy Android Nougat release date.

-Australia carrier, Vodafone Australia, has confirmed plans to release Samsung Android Nougat updates in the future though it could take some time.
+Vodafone Australia has confirmed plans to release a couple of Galaxy S7 Nougat updates in the future.

-Vodafone Australia isn’t the only carrier talking about the upcoming Samsung Galaxy Android Nougat release.
+Optus, Telstra, and Vodafone Australia aren’t the only carriers talking about the upcoming Samsung Galaxy Android Nougat release.

 In an announcement to its Android 7.0 Nougat beta testers, Verizon confirmed its Samsung Galaxy S7 and Galaxy S7 Edge Nougat update releases for 2017.
 Here is the statement it sent out to beta testers: